Vinc0739/Vinc0739/README.md

 💬 Ask me about discord.py or anything [here](https://github.com/Vinc0739/Vinc0739/issues)

-⚡Fun Fact: Coding is mostly about thinking, not typing – thinking
+⚡*Fun Fact:* Coding is mostly about thinking, not typing – thinking

 </div>